florareiro/ReactNative-TodoApp/README.md

-# ToDo App with FireBase, ReactNative and Expo
+### ToDo App with TypeScrpt, FireBase, ReactNative and Expo